mayki21/Larange_e_commerce/README.md

-# SHOPVIBE STORE
+# LARANGE: FASHION CORNER

-Welcome to ShopVibe Store!
+Welcome to Larange Store!
 This is an e-commerce website built using HTML, CSS, and JavaScript.
 Experience a seamless shopping journey with a wide range of products and user-friendly features.
-Whether you're a customer or an admin, ShopVibe Store has got you covered!
+Whether you're a customer or an admin, Larange Store has got you covered!

 ### Website Deployed Link
 [https://shopvibe-online-shopping.netlify.app/](https://larange.netlify.app/)